 From burgeoning tech cities with bike-able streets to quirky downtowns with strong entrepreneurial vibes, the following cities are worth putting on your radar:

-If you can handle and don’t mind the long, cold winters, Grand Rapids is a great city to plant your roots and start your career.
+If you can handle and don’t mind the long, cold winters, Grand Rapids is a great city to plant your roots and start your career as millennials.
 Voted Beer City USA for its abundance of microbreweries, Grand Rapids, is a haven for young professionals who fancy a good ale and also a slightly lower cost of living.

 Grand Rapids also has a lot to offer regarding entertainment.
 The city has a variety of summer and winter festivals, not to mention an exciting nightlife and growing arts scene.
 The plentiful parks, museums, and gardens make for something to do at all times of the day and week,